12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 String of Nickels Plant, Dischidia nummularia

-Underfeeding String of Nickels Plant implies that the plant is not getting enough nutrients need for growth and energy.
+Underfeeding your String of Nickels Plant implies that the plant is not getting enough nutrients need for growth and energy.
 Inadequate nutrients in the actively growing tips causes nutrients to be withdrawn from the older lower leaves which begin to yellow and drop.

-2. Too Little Light
+2. Too little light

-In an attempt to save energy, the plant begins to die.
-The death of the plant begins from the leaves which slowly turn yellow and eventually die.
-This way, the energy available is saved for the plant's vital functions inorder to keep alive.
+Insufficient light implies that the plant cannot make enough food for energy and growth.
+In an attempt to save energy, the plant begins to die, beginning from the leaves which slowly turn yellow and eventually die.
+This way, the energy available is saved for the plant's vital functions to keep alive.

 Move the String of Nickels Plant to a brighter spot where it will receive bright light with 4-6 hours of morning sunshine or instal grow lights if you do not have adequate natural lighting in your home.